 I am finished with the task of searching for myself.
 I no longer investigate the question of who I am, and what my purpose is.
 I am quite pleased with the evolution over time of the one, and the wondrous arbitrariness of the other.

-It was then frightening that I would wind up unwittingly "searching for my soul" in my early 20's, and more so that I couldn't stop.
-I jumped almost mindlessly from one job to the next ("almost" because there were always technically solid grounds for my decisions, but "mindlessly" because they were never based on criteria that contributed to my happiness).
+It was then frightening to me that I would unwittingly wind up engaged in activity that can be characterized as "searching for my soul" after high school, and even more so that I found I couldn't stop.
+I jumped almost mindlessly from one job to the next ("almost" because there were technically always reasonable grounds for the moves, but "mindlessly" because they were never based on criteria that contributed to my happiness).
 My consolation was always that I was at least "doing" things: pushing personal boundaries, meeting a lot of people, and learning new hard skills.
 But was I learning about myself?
 Did I discover anything I didn't already know?
+Was I challenged?
 Did I grow?

-I grew, in the broadest sense of the term, as inevitably as our forward passage through time (or apparent forward passage through time in everyday experience.
-Whatever.)
-Overall, it wasn't exactly the "soul-searching journey" that I criticized as a child, but there is no denying ... that in spite of all of the activity, as regards a formulation of an answer to the question of who I am, all I was really doing was standing still.
+I grew, in the broadest sense of the term, as inevitably as our forward passage through time (or apparent forward passage through time in everyday experience; whatever.)
+Looking back, I didn't wind up exactly on the "soul-searching journey" that I criticized as a child, but there is no denying that in spite of all of the activity, with regard to a formulation of an answer to the question of who I am, all I was really doing was standing still.